Gas or electric? That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

 You can’t replace an open flame

 Chefs love the option to cook their food on an open flame.
+When cooking on electric stoves vs. gas, you have to prioritize the flavor and the method.
 From tortillas to peppers to meat, there’s no replacement for the taste of a flame-kissed meal.

 Areas where electric wins